 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-A motivating factor for addiction aside from the euphoria fentanyl produces is the affect it has on the brain and body.
-When someone takes fentanyl, the effects of the drugs can be difficult to stop.
-Fortunately, medical detox can help reset many traits associated with addiction and withdrawal.
-Opiate detox includes medications that rid the body of fentanyl.
+A motivating factor for addiction aside from the euphoria Fentanyl produces is the effect it has on the brain and body.
+When someone takes Fentanyl, the effects of the drugs can be difficult to stop.
+Fortunately, medical detox can help reset many factors associated with addiction and withdrawal.
+Opiate detox includes medications that rid the body of Fentanyl.
 Methadone for example, is commonly used to treat Opioid-related dependences and should be monitored when taken.
 Higher dosages of Methadone can cause ill effects in those who are not used to it.

 Fentanyl Addiction Treatment: Tapering Methods

-Alternatively, medical professionals can help those with a fentanyl use disorder by tapering their exposure to the drug, eventually leading to gradual discontinued use.
-Going cold turkey alone versus getting help with a medical professional has a different outcome.
+Alternatively, medical professionals can help those with a Fentanyl use disorder by tapering their exposure to the drug, eventually leading to gradual discontinued use.
+Going cold turkey alone is much more likely to result in a relapse versus getting help from a medical professional.
 Medical professionals can monitor behavior and evaluate patterns or challenges.
-One technique is the tapering method with medical professionals.
-In this scenario, patients receive lesser amounts of the drug until they are weaned off of it.

 Doctors check the vital signs of the patient and provide needed medications to assist with withdrawal symptoms.
-Substitution taper include switching to a less addictive Opioid until the person is weaned off of the drug.
+Substitution tapering includes switching to a less addictive Opioid until the person is weaned off of the drug.
 Titration tapering can be used when one mixes water with the drug.
 Eventually they can taper use as the concentration gets watered down.
-Patients who have abused Opioids for a long-term timeframe can use short-term and long-term tapering methods.
+Patients who have abused Opioids for a long time can use short-term and long-term tapering methods.

 Take action & empower yourself